Xilinx/u50-abr-video-transcode/using-ffmpeg-with-xilinx.md

 ```

 In the above command line, `-filter_complex "scale_xma...[a][b][c][d]"` scales the input frames to an image pyramid of 1280x720, 848x480, 640x360, and 424x240 using the Xilinx ABR scaler.
 Each of the scaled outputs `[a][b][c][d]` can then, using the `-map '[a]'` command, be referred to individually and written to four output files. `-f rawvideo -pix_fmt yuv420p` indicates that the input frames are raw video, formatted as `yuv420p`, which is a planar YUV 4:2:0 video format. `-s:v 1920x1080` indicates that the resolution of the uncompressed input frames is 1920x1080.

+`out_1_rate=full` scales the stream at same frame rate as input. `out_2_rate=half` scales and gives the output frames at half the input frame rate.
+The first channel should be given at full rate.
 </details>

 <details>